-October 24 - January 3: Body-gripping traps with greater than 8-inch inside jaw spread must -
+October 23 - January 2: Body-gripping traps with greater than 8-inch inside jaw spread must -

-- " Be in 4 inches or more of water: or - " Be used in an upland set and recessed at least 10 inches in a plastic, wood or metal cubby with a maximum 80 square inch opening.
+- " Be in 4 inches or more of water; or - " Be used in an upland set and recessed at least 10 inches in a plastic, wood or metal cubby with a maximum 80 square inch opening.

-January 4 - March 15: No restrictions on placement.
+January 3 - March 15: No restrictions on placement.

-March 16 - May 10: Foothold and body-gripping traps placed in or on water, but not used on float sets, must -
+March 16 - May 10: Footholds that are not enclosed and body-gripping traps placed in or on water, but not used on float sets, must -

-- " Have a protective covering; or - " Foothold traps not being used on a float set must be submerged under water; or - " Body-gripping traps less than 8 inches inside jaw spread must have no more than 2 inches of the trap above the water surface. - " Foothold and body-gripping traps used on float sets must have a protective covering May 1 through May 10.
+- " Have a protective covering; or - " Foothold traps not being used on a float set must be submerged under water; or - " Body-gripping traps less than 8 inches inside jaw spread must have no more than 2 inches of the trap above the water surface. - " Footholds that are not enclosed and body-gripping traps used on float sets must have a protective covering May 1 through May 10.